Rural Housing Service, USDA.

 All applications will be evaluated by a loan committee.
 The loan committee will make recommendations to the Rural Housing Service Administrator concerning preliminary eligibility determinations and for the selection of applications for further processing based on the selection criteria contained in this NOFA and the availability of funds.
 The Administrator will inform applicants of the status of their application within 30 days of the loan application closing date set forth in this NOFA.

 Selection criteria points will be allowed only for factors evidenced by well documented, reasonable plans which provide assurance that the items have a high probability of being accomplished.
 The points awarded will be as specified in paragraphs (1) through (4) of this section.
 In each case, the intermediary's application must provide documentation that the selection criteria have been met in order to qualify for selection criteria points.
-If an application does not cover one of the categories listed, it will not receive points for that criteria.
+If an application does not cover one of the categories listed, it will receive no points for that criteria.

 (1) Other funds.
 Points allowed under this paragraph are to be based on documented successful history or written evidence that the funds are available.